Generalized Symmetries From Fusion Actions: Examples of fusion actions on VOAs

 \subsection{Orbifold theory}

 Let $A$ be a simple VOA.
 Let $G$ be a finite automorphism group of $A$.
 It follows from \cite{DLMcomp1996} that $A^G$ is a simple vertex operator subalgebra of $A$ and $A$ has a Schur-Weyl type duality decomposition where $W_{\lambda}$ is the irreducible $G$-module with character $\lambda$ and the multiplicity spaces $A_{\lambda}$ are inequivalent irreducible $A^G$-modules.
 In addition, there is a one-to-one correspondence between the subgroups of $G$ and the sub VOAs of $A$ containing $A^G$ by sending subgroup $H$ to $A^H$ \cite{DM1997, HMT1999}.
-The tensor product of two modules $V_1$ and $V_2$ of a VOA $A$ will be denoted by $V_1 \o V_2$ instead of the traditional notation $V_1 \boxtimes V_1$.
-If $A_1, A_2$ are VOAs, then so is their tensor product $A_1 \o A_2$ over $\BC$, and $\Mod{A_1 \o A_2}$ is equivalent to the Deligne product $\Mod{A_1} \boxtimes \Mod{A_2}$.
+The tensor product of two modules $V_1$ and $V_2$ of a VOA $A$ will be denoted by $V_1 \o V_2$ instead of the traditional notation $V_1 \boxtimes V_2$.
+If $A_1, A_2$ are VOAs, then so is their tensor product $A_1 \o A_2$ over $\BC$, and $\Mod{A_1 \o A_2}$ is equivalent to the Deligne product $\Mod{A_1}\!\boxtimes \Mod{A_2}$.

 We now explain that the group action of $G$ on $A$ is the fusion action in this paper.
 For this purpose, we need to assume that $A^G$ is rational and $C_2$-cofinite.
-Then the $A^G$-module category $\CC$ is a modular tensor category, and $A$ is a condensable algebra in $\CC.$
+Then the $A^G$-module category $\CC=\Mod{A^G}$ is a modular tensor category, $A$ is a condensable algebra in $\CC$ and $\CA$ is a $G$-extension of $\CAo$ \cite[Lem.
+3.3]{DLXY2024}, \cite[Cor.
+2.5]{Mc2021}.